 Abortion law in Aotearoa New Zealand

-The United Nations Human Rights Council has added its voice to the growing groundswell of support for New Zealand removing abortion from the Crimes Act and adopting the Law Commission’s proposed ‘model A’.
-Under Model A there would be no statutory test that must be satisfied before an abortion could be performed.
+The United Nations Human Rights Council has encouraged New Zealand to remove abortion from the Crimes Act.
+The council recommended New Zealand adopted the Law Commission’s proposed ‘Model A’, which would no longer require women to have the approval of two health professionals.
 The decision whether to have an abortion would be made by the woman concerned in consultation with her health practitioner.